aljoschua/dotfiles/README.md

 # Dotfiles
 These are my configuration files for varous programs, amongst other files I like to keep track of.
+Note that I am on Linux Mint, and the steps below might not work for you.
 On branch `root` you can find the configuration files outside my home directory.
 ## Setup
 ```bash